dasch-swiss/dsp-tools/docs/file-formats/json-project/overview.md

 `"ontologies": [<ontology-definition>, <ontology-definition>, ...]`

-Inside the `ontologies` section, all resource classes and properties are defined.
-A project may have multiple ontologies.
-It requires the following fields:
+Inside the `ontologies` array, a project may have multiple ontology definitions.
+An ontology definition consists of the following fields:

 - `name`
 - `label`
 - `properties`
 - `resources`

-The `ontologies` section is [documented here](./ontologies.md)
+The `ontologies` array is [documented here](./ontologies.md)